zoidbergZA/turtlecoin.lol/README.md

 ### Adding a new language

+* Create a fork of this repository.
 * Create a copy of `_i18n/en.yml` and name the file after the locale.
 * Replace the English text with the translated version.
 * Add the language details to the _Localization config_ in `_config.yml`.
+* Submit a pull request.
+Find someone in the community to review and approve it.

+### Suggesting changes

+* Create a fork of this repository.
+* Find the right language in `_i18n`.
+* Make your change.
+Submit a pull request.
+* Ping the contributors of your language from below for a review.

 ### Contributors